 Immune System Abusers

-For more in-depth details about arming the immune system, you can check out this post about 5 Ways to Prevent Colds and Flus and my Top 10 Cold and Flu Remedies.
-You'll learn all about how diet, stress and lack of sleep kick our immune system down.
+For more in-depth details about supporting the immune system, you can check out this post about 5 Ways to Prevent Colds and Flus and my Top 10 Cold and Flu Remedies.
+You’ll learn all about how diet, stress and lack of sleep kick our immune system down.

 Stay Healthy During the Holidays